For any other queries please contact Fun Flippers via the link below!

 Will I need to submerge my Baby?

-We can understand that you may be apprehensive about submerging your little during the lessons, it can be a worry for many parents and I hope that the below may help.
+We can understand that you may be apprehensive about submerging your child during the lessons, it can be a worry for many parents and I hope that the below may help.

 We are here as swimming instructors to help guide you through the steps to ensure that babies first submersion is as relaxed and enjoyable for you all.